Do You Need a Financial Planner When You Aren’t Even a Little Bit Rich?

 According to Pike, the financial planning industry is evolving to meet a wider range of customer needs.

 “Financial advisory practices were born out of a multitude of disciplines,” Pike explains.
 “You had insurance agents, stock brokers, and these were all very niche services.”

 A certified financial planner’s focus is more holistic, he said.
 They look at the intersection of your life and your money.

 Not exactly running out to hire a financial planner?
 We know, it’s not that easy.
-Here’s what you need to know about these professionals and what they do with your money.
+Here’s what you need to know about certified financial planners and what they do with your money.

-While someone who’s referred to as a financial adviser may be a certified financial planner (CFP), you can’t assume all financial advisers are CFPs.
+While someone who’s referred to as a financial adviser may be a certified financial planner, not all financial advisers are CFPs.

-A CFP has gone through extensive training, either in a degree program or a nontraditional setting, before sitting for an exam.
-They also typically need three years of experience before they can be deemed a CFP.
+A CFP has gone through extensive training, either in a degree program or a classroom setting, before sitting for an exam.
+They also typically need three years of experience before they can become a CFP.